mathvalenza/migration-files-renamer/README.md

 # migration-files-renamer
-A sh script to rename migration files
+Just a sh script to rename migration files

 ## The problem